Police outline timeline to 'confession' by woman who killed and buried her partner

 This afternoon the jury were also shown images, footage and receipts relating to Joyce's supermarket purchases after the alleged murder.

-She is accused of cleaning up the scene after murdering Berry and getting rid of almost all of his personal posessions.
+She is accused of cleaning up the scene after murdering Berry and getting rid of almost all of his personal possessions.

 Detective Constable Michael Hawke was tasked with gathering the footage and receipts after Joyce was charged.